KenPowerClassroom/LGame-TeamD/mvp.md

 ### 1. Draw Board/Grid:

 As a player, the board needs to be the correct size and visible so that they can see what is happening.
+Using SFML, draw a 4 x 4 grid of sf::Rectangles 100x100 each with a black outline around a white centre on a 900 x 800 window, leaving a 100 gap at the top of the screen for text displaying which player's turn it currently is.

 ### 2. Draw pieces:

 As a player, there needs to be two 1x1 neutral pieces and two 3x2 player pieces.
+Using SFML, the neutral pieces will be 2 yellow sf::Circles with a radius of 50 and the player pieces will be sprites, one red and one blue which would be 200x300.

 ### 3. Movement for Player pieces: